whiterabbitfollow/as_activity_recognition/README.md

 1. Install packages. `python -m pip install -r requirements.txt`

 2. Run `dvc pull && dvc repro` to train the default model according to the pipeline outlined in `dvc.yaml`.
 To view an outline of the graph run `dvc dag`
-Folders and filenames are specified in `config.toml`.
+Folders and filenames are specified in `params.yaml`.
 Model input parameters are in `params.yaml`.
 Parameters are saved in `configs/`.
 Scores, plots, and a static site are available in `results/`.

 3. To run a new experiment, you must set the `model` and the `params` in the params.yaml file.
 ```dvc queue start```